IE-Robotics-Lab/optitrack-ros-data-publisher/README.md

 ```
 4. Create a Launch Folder and File

 Create a launch folder in your package directory, and then create a launch file inside this folder.
-You can use your favorite text editor to create the file named optitrack.launch.

 Here's an example of what you might include in [optitrack.launch](optitrack.launch).
 Remember, the IP address should be that of the computer running the Motive Software: